 - Whitegoods and large metal appliances: fridges, washing machines, dryers, dishwashers, ovens, metal heaters and hot water systems.

-- Sporting and gym equipment: bikes, trampolines, weight benches and treadmills.
+- Sporting and gym equipment: trampolines, weight benches and treadmills.

 - Steel ladders.